1newstar/OracleScripts/Docs/DocsReadMe.rst

 It is accepted standard, that the colour of links, table of contents and URLs should be Gr\ *a*\ y.
 Or, as people who *can* speak proper English would say, Gr\ *e*\ y - but that gets rejected by the US-centric software.
 Pah! ;-)

 Personally, I prefer Blue.
 Yah, boo sucks!
+I also prefer the output when using the *Utopia* font family over the default "Latin Modern".

 The following code is *all on one line* ...